Browse by musical

 Another immigrant comin' up from the bottom (Just you wait)

-His enemies destroyed his rep, America forgot him
+His enemies destroyed his rep, and America forgot him

 [MULLIGAN/MADISON & LAFAYETTE/JEFFERSON]